mozilla/miracle/docs/api.rst

 .. code-block:: bash

     curl -H 'X-User: a6c6fc926dbd465fb200905cb1abe5c1' \
+        -H 'Content-Type: application/json' \
         https://contextgraph.dev.mozaws.net/v1/upload -d '{"some": "data"}'

 If the data was accepted, you get a `200` response code.

 If the request was malformed, you can get `4xx` responses, if the service is unavailable or broken, you might get `5xx` responses.

+The upload endpoint optionally supports sending the body GZIP encoded.
+To do so, you need to additionally specify the ``Content-Encoding: gzip`` header in the request.

 Delete